MrNbaYoh/3ds-ssloth/README.md

 ## How does it work?

-Before firmware version 11.14, the SSL system module does not validate certificate signatures when validating a certificate chain.
-Consequently, anyone can create fake certificates by injecting their own keys in already existing public certificates.
+In firmware version lower than 11.14, the SSL system module does not validate certificate signatures when validating a certificate chain.
+Consequently, anyone can create fake certificates by injecting their own keys into already existing public certificates.

 ## Affected versions